-- To adhere to the FAO Voluntary Guidelines on the responsible Governance of tenure. - To follow the FAO-OECD Guidance for Responsible Agricultural Supply Chains. - To comply with World Bank Group Environmental, Health and Safety Guidelines both general and specific to the Agribusiness and Food production sectors. - To become an active member of Global G.A.P and comply with SAN Standards. - To implement the IFC Good Practice Note on Improving Animal Welfare in Livestock Operations. - To follow the CEO Water Mandate Corporate Water Disclosure Guidelines12. - To comply with the CGF Responsible Soy Sourcing Guidelines. - Agricultural commodities producers are encouraged to have their crop fields or plantations certified against the RTRS, BCI, Bonsucro or UTZ (as defined in section 8) principles and standards.
-In particular, cattle farmers are encouraged to have their production systems certified against the SCPS Standards (SAN). - Agricultural commodities primary processors and traders are encouraged to set up policies requiring that their suppliers become certified against the RTRS, BCI, Bonsucro, UTZ or SCPS principles and standards. - Forest managers and processors of timber products are encouraged to have their forest concessions certified against the Forest Stewardship Council (FSC) or the Program for the Endorsement of Forest Certification (PEFC) standard.
+- To comply with the CGF Responsible Soy Sourcing Guidelines. - Agricultural commodities producers are encouraged to have their crop fields or plantations certified against the RTRS, BCI, Bonsucro or UTZ (as defined in section 8) principles and standards by 2020.
+In particular, cattle farmers are encouraged to have their production systems certified against the SCPS Standards (SAN) by 2020. - Agricultural commodities primary processors and traders are encouraged to set up policies requiring that their suppliers become certified against the RTRS, BCI, Bonsucro, UTZ or SCPS principles and standards, by 2020. - Forest managers and processors of timber products are encouraged to have their forest concessions certified against the Forest Stewardship Council (FSC) or the Program for the Endorsement of Forest Certification (PEFC) standard by 2020.